NathanaelA/nativescript-permissions/README.md

 }
 ```

-If you are granted and receive all permissions, then I will called the granted permission promise.  if you failed to get even one of the permissions then I will call the failed permission; then you can use the object list to determine which permission(s) you failed to be granted by the end user.
+If you are granted and receive all permissions, then it will resolve with the granted permission promise.
+If you failed to get even one of the permissions then it will then resolve the failed/catch promise; then you can use the object list to determine which permission(s) you failed and were granted by the end user.
-So in the above example object, this would have been passed to the failed promise because you failed to get the camera access.
+So in the above example object, this would have been resolved to the failed promise because you failed to get the camera access.

 ## Notes
 Because this uses support.v4; this code works on ALL versions that nativescript supports currently.
 So you can start coding this into your app at this point and your app should work on everything.